 This attack focuses on password theft.
-The process is this: the attacker selects several password combinations and sprays on many user accounts.
-These passwords are taken with password dictionaries, also they can be the most common combinations such as password1, qwerty, 1111, and other standard passwords.
-The attackers think of every move, and try to bypass the system of blocking so that after some attempts the account will not be blocked.
+The process is this: the attacker selects several passwords and sprays on many user accounts.
+These passwords are taken with password dictionaries.
+Also, they can be the most common combinations such as password1, qwerty, 1111, and other standard passwords.
+The attackers think of every move and try to bypass the blocking system so that after some attempts, the account will not be blocked.
 Password spraying – quite careless, a rough form of attack.
 After several attempts to log in, the site begins to block the entrance.

-Attacker tries to install monitoring tools on the user’s computer and makes a secret key-recording.
+The Attacker tries to install monitoring tools on the user’s computer and makes a secret key recording.
 The information is recorded via a keylogger and then passed to the attacker.
-Generally, the keylogger is used with good intentions to monitor employees, and improve UX, but even here the attackers have learned to turn it for their evil intentions.
+Generally, the keylogger is used with good intentions to monitor employees and improve UX, but even here the attackers have learned to turn it for their evil intentions.

 How to Prevent Password Attacks

-Our data is a part of our life, everyone and we would not like any hackers to use it against us for their good and desire for financial gain.
+Our data is a part of our life, everyone, and we would not like any hackers to use it against us for their own good and desire for financial gain.
 Below we will give some tips on how to avoid or prevent an attack by an intruder: